Cravings, Decoded – Part 7 of 7

 - “I’m building something better.”

-Our brains respond to cues and sequences.
-A small, repeated ritual can signal safety and control.
+Our brains respond to cues and repeated actions.
+A personal ritual can signal safety and stability.

 Example: